iitmcvg/presentations/tgif-july/PITCHME.md

 +++

-* Need everyone to share a goal
+* Need everyone to share a goal.

+* Might evolve with time.

 ---

+## Section 2: Work Ethic

+* Fixed place, Fixed time

+* continual work is needed to develop expertise

+---

+## Section 3

 ### Work we take up